AI-SDC/SACRO-ML/user_stories/README.md

 **THIS would be the version that let people use R **

-## User Story 5 (not implemented yet):  User creates differentially private algorithm (not via our code) and provides sufficient details to create data object.
+## User Story 5:  User creates differentially private algorithm (not via our code) and provides sufficient details to create data object.
+#### Status: not implemented yet
 - How do we know what the actual epsilon value is?
 - If it is a keras model we can reload and query it if they have stored the training object as part of the model save (we need epochs, dataset size, L2 norm clip, noise values).
   -  But then their stored model probably has disclosive values in anyway …